 Do you think you’re attractive?
-When asked this question, most people respond with something along the lines of, “Sure, I like myself.”
-But, while their words may indicate that they are pleased with themselves, what do their actions reveal?
+When asked this question, most people respond, “Sure, I like myself.”
+But even if their words show that they are happy with themselves, what do their actions show?
 Do you feel at ease in your skin?
-Do you like how you look or do you constantly compare yourself to others?
+Do you like how you look or constantly compare yourself to others?
 What do you see when you look in the mirror?
-Are you looking for a rockstar or someone who doesn’t meet your expectations?
+Are you looking for a rock star or someone who doesn’t meet your expectations?

 The way we feel about ourselves right now, at this instant, determines our self-esteem and self-confidence.
-So it’s fine to aim to be better versions of ourselves as long as we embrace ourselves as we are right now, imperfections and all.
+So it’s OK to aim to be better versions of ourselves as long as we embrace ourselves as we are, imperfections and all.

 How to Like Yourself Depression